mowispace/react-native-logs/README.md

 ### Use multiple transports

-To use multiple transports for logs, just create a transport function that calls other transport functions as follows:
+To use multiple transports by passing it as an Array:

 ```javascript
 import {